rage/programming-23/data/part-2/4-simple-loops.md

 ## Debugging print statements in loops

 Adding loops to programs also adds to the potential sources of bugs.
-It becomes even more important to master the use of debugging print statements as introduce in the [first section of this part](/part-2/1-programming-terminology).
+It becomes even more important to master the use of debugging print statements as introduced in the [first section of this part](/part-2/1-programming-terminology).

 Let's have a look at a program almost identical to the previous example, but with one crucial difference: